Yensid10/xtdb/Google Cloud Marketplace/README.md

 **Note:** The cleanup process will use the VPC and subnet names stored during setup.
 If you've deleted these temporary files (`.vpc_name` and `.subnet_name`), it will attempt to delete resources with the default names.

+**Note:** Sometimes this won't remove the Compute Engine's Storage Disks.
+To ensure they are properly deleted, navigate to their respective section within the Google Console website, and delete them manually.

 ## Troubleshooting

 If you encounter issues during deployment: